lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 on the credential available at the recipient:

-* Recipient's certificate with a public key that supports key transport and where any given key usage extension allows keyEncipherment:
+* Recipient's certificate with an algorithm identifier and a public key that supports key transport and where any given key usage extension allows keyEncipherment:
 The content-encryption key will be protected using the key transport key management technique, as specified in [CMS Section 6.2.1](#RFC5652).

-* Recipient's certificate with a public key that supports key agreement and where any given key usage extension allows keyAgreement:
+* Recipient's certificate with an algorithm identifier and a public key that supports key agreement and where any given key usage extension allows keyAgreement:
 The content-encryption key will be protected using the key agreement key management technique, as specified in  [CMS Section 6.2.2](#RFC5652).
 This is the preferred technique.

 * A password or shared secret: The content-encryption key will be protected using the password-based key management technique, as specified in [CMS Section 6.2.4](#RFC5652).

-* Recipient's certificate with a public key that supports key encapsulation mechanism and where any given key usage extension allows keyEncipherment: The content-encryption key will be protected using the additional key management technique for KEM keys, as specified in {{I-D.ietf-lamps-cms-kemri}}.
+* Recipient's certificate with an algorithm identifier and a public key that supports key encapsulation mechanism and where any given key usage extension allows keyEncipherment: The content-encryption key will be protected using the additional key management technique for KEM keys, as specified in {{I-D.ietf-lamps-cms-kemri}}.

+Note: There are cases where the algorithm identifier, the type of the public key, and the key usage extension will not be sufficient to decide on the key management technique to use, e.g., when rsaEncryption is the algorithm identifier.
+In such cases it is a matter of local policy to decide.

 ### Status codes and Failure Information for PKI Messages
 {: id="sect-5.2.3"}